DevOlagboye/DevOlagboye/README.md

 🔭 I'm currently working with some amazing startups and providing solutions with my Frontend Engineering Skills.

-🌱 I am currently learning more and more of React looking into Exploring Next.js and Typescript very soon as well as I have been expanding my knowledge in Web3 I have been learning Solidity to be able to write Smart Contracts.
+🌱 I am currently learning more of React looking into Exploring Next.js and Typescript very soon as well as I have been expanding my knowledge in Web3 I have been learning Solidity to be able to write Smart Contracts.

 👯 I'm looking into contributing to more community providing solutions on the space as well as contributing to Web3 Community creating solutions on the Web3 Space.